Ramsey theory over partitions III: Strongly Luzin sets and partition relations: Introduction

-That $\ch$ implies (L) was shown by Mahlo and independently by Luzin around 1913; such an uncountable set of reals is known as a \emph{Luzin set}.
-That $\ch$ implies (S) was shown by Sierpi\'nski in 1932, and may be found in his monograph \cite{sierpinski1934hypothese}.
-That $\ch$ implies (EHM) was shown by Erd\H{o}s, Hajnal and Milner in 1966 \cite{EHM}.
-That $\ch$ implies (G) is easy to extract from Galvin's work from 1980 \cite{galvin}.
+(L) was derived from $\ch$ by Mahlo and independently by Luzin around 1913; such a set of reals is called a \emph{Luzin set}.
+(L*) was derived by Todor{\v{c}}evi{\'c} \cite[p.~51]{TodPartTop}, and such a set was named \emph{strongly Luzin}.
+(S) was derived by Sierpi\'nski in 1932, and may be found in his monograph \cite{sierpinski1934hypothese}.
+(EHM) was derived by Erd\H{o}s, Hajnal and Milner in 1966 \cite{EHM} and (G) was derived by Galvin in 1980 \cite{galvin}.
+A special case of (T) in which either $k$ or $l$ is $1$ and the number of colors is just $2$ was gotten from $\ch$ by Hajnal and Juh\'asz \cite{MR336705} in their work on HFC and HFD spaces from the 1970's .